LeeYuan2025/intent-consistency-eval/README.md

 - No policy enforcement or automated actions
 - Not intended for production or consumer-facing use

+This repository is intended for use by researchers and evaluators only; not for use in commercial products or consumer-facing applications.

 ## License

 This project is released under the MIT License.